 Ty Gorof is a delightful 4-bedroomed family house in the remote, quiet and attractive village of Rhandirmwyn.
 Sensitively restored with whitewashed walls and pale blue door, this detached cottage combines stylish modern convenience with original features dating back 175 or more years.
 Sleeping 7, this is a perfect family holiday destination.
 The surrounding area offers wonderful scenery along the Upper Towy valley and the stunning Llyn Brianne reservoir.
 The West Wales coast is a very easy and picturesque drive over the hills and is less than 35 miles.
-A perfect cottage to be able to walk straight from the door up onto the hills or wander down the lane in the evening to the village pub for a meal or a drink with the friendly locals.
+A perfect cottage to be able to walk straight from the door up onto the hills or wander down the lane in the evening to the Royal Oak, awarded CAMRA Carmarthenshire Pub of the year, for a meal or a drink with the friendly locals.

 Stylish Country Cottage

 Once through the front door, you will find yourself in a spacious house, where the owners have struck a balance between the need for home comforts and stylish rustic simplicity.
 Old beams contrast with white walls and woodwork painted in subtle contemporary colours, whilst the new oak floors and traditional Welsh furniture are softened by warm colourful rugs and a comfortable sofa and chairs.
 An oak refectory table seats 8 people with room to spare.
-There is a delightful and peaceful "snug" off the sittingroom with some comfy chairs and gorgeous views across the valley; perfect for a quiet retreat to just sit quietly and listen to music or read.
+There is a delightful and peaceful "snug" off the sitting room with some comfy chairs and gorgeous views across the valley; perfect for a quiet retreat to just sit quietly and read or listen to music.

-There are coloured throws on the beds and oriental rugs on the varnished wooden floors.
+There are coloured throws on the beds and oriental rugs on the wooden floors.

 The very well equipped kitchen with electric cooker, double oven, fridge/freezer, dishwasher, washing machine and tumble dryer has French doors which open out onto a flagstoned terrace with the garden beyond and a wonderful view of the valley.
 For cosier winter nights, the sitting room has a woodburning stove.